History of the School of English

 The Department started to recruit international students during this period and pre-sessional language tuition was provided by the Department.
 In 1987 the Centre for English Language Education was launched with Ron Carter as its first Director.

 Professor Cameron continued in post as Head of Department until his retirement in 1987.
-His work and research were recorded in the obituary for the British Academy written in 2002.
+His work and research contribution was recorded in his obituary for the British Academy in 2002.

 Professor Norman Page (Head of English 1987-1990)